Counselling and EFT with me

 • ‘Parts work’ - Parts work is based on the idea that individuals have different parts of themselves and that those parts can be in conflict.
 I find it can sometimes be useful to use the language of parts work to facilitate a deeper exploration of your internal experience.

 • Emotional Freedom Technique (EFT) aka ‘tapping’.
 Tapping is an evidence based method for supporting your nervous system to help reduce stress, anxiety, trauma, pain, and other emotional or physical issues.
-If you want to, we can use EFT as a complementary tool to support you in your journey.
-You can read more about it and the evidence behind it here.
+If you want to, we can use EFT as a complementary tool to support you in your counselling journey.
+You can read more about the standalone EFT sessions and packages I offer here.

 • The ‘Power, Threat, Meaning Framework’ (PTMF) - the PTMF is a model for understanding psychological distress that is non-pathologising.
 This means it does not look through the lens of mental ‘illness’, or see emotional difficulties as disorders or flaws.
 Instead it sees them as understandable responses to the environment, relationships, or past experiences.
 It asks the question “what has happened to you?” rather than “what is wrong with you?”